Climate Change and Your Health

-- More heat warnings during summer can cause heat-related illness and hospitalizations.
+- More heat warnings during summer can lead to heat-related illness and hospitalizations and deaths.

 - Poor air quality can make it harder to breathe, cause throat or lung irritation, or produce new or worsening episodes of your current heart or lung conditions.

-- More extreme weather (e.g., tornadoes, severe thunderstorms, flooding) can cause injuries and illnesses, as well as community-wide emergencies.
+- Extreme weather (e.g., tornadoes, severe thunderstorms) can lead to flooding, property damage, injuries and illnesses, as well as community-wide emergencies.

-- Changing weather will also affect water safety and food safety, as well as destroy crops and lead to disruptions in food production and distribution.
+- Changing climate will also affect water safety and food safety, as well as destroy crops and lead to disruptions in food production and distribution.

 What are we doing about climate change?

 The WECHU has already started to address, manage and respond to the effects of a changing climate.
 On November 21, 2019 the Windsor-Essex County Board of Health passed a Local Response to Climate Change Resolution to adopt and implement climate change initiatives and programs that support municipalities and local organizations, both public and private, to take climate action and raise the public’s awareness about the health impacts of climate change in order to drive individual behaviour change in support of climate change action.

 The Health Unit has also begun the process of conducting a Climate Change and Health Vulnerability Assessment.
 The assessment will provide local evidence and understanding of the linkages between climate change and health within WEC, identify things we can do and where there are gaps in the system.

 Data from this assessment will help to develop action plans for the various health impacts for our region.